NestorToscano/nestortoscano.com/README.md

 Instead of relying on third-party DNS providers, I set up custom nameservers (`ns1` and `ns2`) and configured a primary master DNS server to resolve domain names.
 I also deployed a basic web page over HTTP using Apache2 with custom virtual host settings.

+Additionally, I installed PHP to handle WordPress's dynamic website functionality, and I installed mySQL as its database for content/configuration files.
+Finally, I installed WordPress on the same server and manually configured the admin settings.
+Overall, I was able to demonstrate full-stack hosting capabilities, from DNS to dynamic content delivery.

 ## Tool/Servers Used
 - **BIND9** – DNS server for authoritative zone management
 - **Apache2** – Web server to serve static content